To many people, setting up and stocking a new tank can bring a sense of enjoyment and fulfillment as you watch it progress.

 Aquascaping is the skill of laying out aquariums, ponds or lakes with hardscapes like rocks, stones and wood, as well as species of plants.

 They are a form of aquatic gardening and there are lots of different aquascape types.
-These range simple to complex with some taking many years to perfect.
+These range from simple to complex with some taking many years to perfect.

 There are lots of variables which need to be taken into consideration when working on an aquascape.